 - Since these benefits are voluntary, many are taxable with certain exemptions.

 - Examples of voluntary benefits include employee stock options, educational support, leave salary, rent-free accommodation, investment advisory, free laptop, etc.

 Fringe Benefit Tax

-- Coming for the tax perspective, there is no free lunch.
-The IRS considers fringe benefits as part & parcel of employee-compensation & thus, these benefits are taxable in nature.
+- Coming from the tax perspective, there is no free lunch.
+The IRS considers fringe benefits as part & parcel of employee compensation & thus, these benefits are taxable in nature.